Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 Concurrent drug therapy issues:

-• Monoamine oxidase inhibitors (MAO-I): Use with extreme caution in patients taking MAO inhibitors; hypertension may result from concurrent use.
+• Monoamine oxidase inhibitors: Use with extreme caution in patients taking monoamine oxidase inhibitors; hypertension may result from concurrent use.

 Dosage form specific issues: